-The Office of General Counsel includes the General Counsel, a General Deputy General Counsel, two Deputy General Counsel, a Senior Counsel and a Senior Advisor.
+The Office of General Counsel includes the General Counsel, a Principle Deputy General Counsel, three Deputy General Counsel, and two Senior Counsel.
 OGC Headquarters is divided into eight functional offices from which legal services are provided to HUD Program Administrators.
 Each office is headed by an Associate General Counsel.
 Headquarters also consists of the Enforcement Center.
 Field Legal Services are provided by ten Legal Service Centers headed by a Regional Counsel and 40 Field offices headed by an Association Regional Counsel for Housing Finance and Programs.

 OGC provides legal advice and services through the following offices:

 Office of Assisted Housing and Community Development